Donald Trump Loves Men, Says Kristen Stewart On Saturday Night Live

 — Donald J. Trump (@realDonaldTrump) October 22, 2012

-Kristen then talked about her break-up with Pattinson that happened in 2012.
-She said Donald Trump got “insane” because of the break-up.
+Kristen then talked about her breakup with Pattinson that happened in 2012.
+She said Donald Trump got “insane” because of the breakup.
 Then, Stewart dropped a bomb.
 What she said next was a direct question on the U.S. president’s sexual preferences.

 Kristen Stewart backed her claim with another tweet by Donald Trump.
 In the tweet, Trump offered an open invite for Robert Pattinson to attend the Miss Universe 2012 Pageant.
-The invite is surprising, since Rob had nothing to do with the show.
+The invite was surprising, since Rob had nothing to do with the show.

 Interestingly, it was the first time that Kristen openly talked about her sexuality.
 While it is widely believed that the actress is a bisexual and she is presently dating Stella Maxwell, a notable Victoria’s Secret model, she never came out in public.
 She used Saturday Night Live to declare to the world that she is a homosexual.
 But, she did not miss a chance to take a dig at Donald Trump at the same time.